open-horizon/open-horizon.github.io/docs/anax/docs/overview.md

 {:child: .link .ulchildlink}
 {:childlinks: .ullinks}

-# Edge node agent-install script
+# Installing an agent on an edge device

 ## Overview

-This script:
+The edge node agent-install script script:

 - Verifies prerequisites and configuration information
 - Installs the agent packages appropriate for the edge node